dev-kanishk/FTlabs_task/README.md

 files in the folder mentioned in STATIC_ROOT, you can change it if want to server static from other location

 ---
+## High level overview:
+This Django project consists of two Apps:
+* account
+* activityRecord

+#### account
+For User models and its related operations
+#### activityRecord
+activityRecord APP is reponsible for serving the get request at the following mentioned API end-point by making queries to the database and performing serialization.
+This APP also stores the data related to the users active period like start time and end time.
+#### Custom Management Command to populate the database
+This command can be run by `python manage.py populate_UserRecord` .<br/>
+Its code is present under activityRecord APP as follows activityRecord/management/commands/populate_UserRecord.py

 ## Rest-API end-point